Rocka84/pushing-hue/README.md

 Pushing Hue
 ===========

 Making the Hue hub push status updates to home assistant.
 Because polling is just not good enough.

-These are just some notes for now, but I'll clean this up eventualy.
+These are just some notes for now, but I'll clean this up eventually.

 ## Root

 - got new 2.1 hub
   - hardware revision
   - known hw attack impossible
-  - used as temp replacement while hacking the other one - the lights need to work for the lady!
+  - used as a temp replacement while hacking the other one - the lights need to work for the lady!
 - going back to 2.0
   - got root via known hack
   - mixed and matched information from the following resources - Thanks for sharing!